mongodb/leafygreen-ui/.changeset/stale-bikes-smoke.md

 ---
-'@leafygreen-ui/menu': minor
+'@leafygreen-ui/popover': minor
 ---

-All Popover props are now optional in Menu
+All props in TransitionLifecycleCallbacks are now optional